jonnonz1/nz-statute-book/acts/public/2002/local-government-rating-act-2002.md

 (1) Despite the other provisions of this Act, if the rates payable on a rating unit in a financial year are, in the opinion of a local authority, uneconomic to collect, it may decide not to collect them.
-(2) If a local authority decides, under subsection (1), not to collect the rates,— (a) the ratepayer of the rating unit is not liable to pay the rates; and (b) No penalties may be added to the unpaid rates.
+(2) If a local authority decides, under subsection (1), not to collect the rates,— (a) the ratepayer of the rating unit is not liable to pay the rates; and (b) no penalties may be added to the unpaid rates.
 (3) If subsection (1) applies, the local authority— (a) must notify the ratepayer that the local authority has decided not to collect the rates; and (b) may, if a rates assessment for that rating unit has not been delivered,—